-It has been noted that the sensitivity in the starburn region continues to decrease over time, likely due to the repeated use of bright stars like Spica as a source for occultation measurements.
+It has been noted that the sensitivity loss in the starburn region continues to decrease over time, likely due to the repeated use of Spica as a source for occultation measurements.
 The sensitivity loss appears to be proportional to the integrated photon flux over time.
 There are other examples of regional sensitivity loss from this effect, especially in the FUV detector.
 The FUV occultation slit was often left in position following routine measurements of IPH.
-This allowed a significant flux of Lyman- α photons to fall on the detector in the clear regions above and below the occultation slit would appear at a wavelength of 121.6 nm within rows 2-12, 51-61.
+This allowed a significant flux of Lyman- α photons to fall on the detector in the clear regions above and below the occultation lens holder.
+The effect is a loss in sensitivity in a region where the image of the occultation slit would appear at a wavelength of 121.6 nm within rows 2-12, 51-61.
 The planet Saturn, its moons, and the rings enter the field-of-view while the FUV occultation slit is in position, though the instrument may not be acquiring data.
 Because these objects scatter incident sunlight, a significant flux of photons is incident on the detector at long wavelengths (where the solar irradiance is large).
 The effect, again, is the decrease in sensitivity in the region above and below the occultation slit lens holder (rows 2-12, 51-61) at the long-wavelength end of the FUV detector.